cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     ![Checkers network in beta support list](/list-keplr-beta-support.png)

-3. Put enough tokens in your Keplr _Checkers_ account. `"1000000stake"` will do the trick by a 10x margin.
+3. Put enough tokens in your Keplr _Checkers_ account. `"1000000stake"` will satisfy by a 10x margin.

-    * If you have access to `checkersd` built by Ignite CLI, you can do that with this command:
+    * If you have access to `checkersd` built by Ignite CLI, use this command:

         ```sh
         $ export alice=$(checkersd keys show alice -a)